microsoft/vscode-edge-devtools/README.md

 * Setup your `launch.json` configuration to launch and debug Microsoft Edge (Chromium).
   * See [Debugger for Microsoft Edge Readme.md](https://github.com/microsoft/vscode-edge-debug2/blob/master/README.md).
 * Start Microsoft Edge for debugging.
-  * The Elements tool should auto attach once debugging has started.
+  * Once debugging has started, the Elements tools will auto attach to the browser (it will keep retrying until the Debugger for Microsoft Edge launch.json config `timeout` value is reached).
-  * You can also adjust the time for which the Elements extension will wait after debugging has started before attaching to the browser via the `vscode-edge-devtools.debugAttachTimeoutMs` VS Code setting (default 3000ms).
+  * This auto attach functionality can be disabled via the `vscode-edge-devtools.autoAttachViaDebuggerForEdge` VS Code setting.

 # Contributing